alexmbird/mixcloud-trigger/README.md

 ## Implementation Notes

-* To ensure no item gets processed twice, information on each stream is stored in a .json file within `data/`
+* To ensure no item gets processed twice, once handled media item keys are written to a small SQLite DB is maintained under `data/`.
+I tried a simpler approach (ignoring anything from before the script's last run) but it seems there's sometimes a delay between media uploads and the item becoming available, and this meant unseen items could fall before the script's previous run.
 * Coloured/indented output with [clint](https://github.com/kennethreitz/clint)
-* Limited test coverage via basic Python unittest module
+* Some test coverage via basic Python unittest module

 ## Meta